greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/enable_iptables.html.md

 On Linux systems, you can configure and enable the `iptables` firewall to work with Greenplum Database.

-**Note:** Greenplum Database performance might be impacted when `iptables` is enabled.
+> **Note** Greenplum Database performance might be impacted when `iptables` is enabled.
 You should test the performance of your application with `iptables` enabled to ensure that performance is acceptable.

 For more information about `iptables` see the `iptables` and firewall documentation for your operating system.
 See also [Deactivating SELinux and Firewall Software](prep_os.html).